 When social media first arrived on the scene, it was seen as more of a toy than a technology.
 And it certainly wasn’t viewed as a legitimate communication channel to connect with customers.
 In fact, the very idea was met with ridicule.

-Well, fast forward a couple of decades, and social media isn’t just a viable and effective corporate touchpoint: for many businesses in both the B2B and B2C space, it’s among their.
+Well, fast forward a couple of decades, and social media isn’t just a viable and effective corporate touchpoint: for many businesses in both the B2B and B2C space, it’s among their most valuable and essential tool.
 Indeed, whether the goal is to generate brand visibility through YouTube or generate quality leads through LinkedIn, social media has earned the right to have a place in the marketing mix.

 However, while the role, prominence and importance of social media is rising — not the least reason being the shift from desktop web surfing to more social media-friendly smartphones and tablets — many businesses are not reaping significant (or any) rewards.
 And this isn’t just small businesses that are having a tough time.
 Many large organizations and enterprises are struggling to achieve social media ROI, and find themselves slipping behind more digitally savvy competitors.